jethornton/flexgui/docs_flex/source/probe.rst

 speed set to 0, run controls will be disabled, and MDI controls will be disabled.

-QPushButtons with an objectName that start with `probe_` and configured as a :ref:`MdiButtonTag` (to launch the probing subroutines) will be enabled when probing is enabled and disabled when probing is disabled.
+QPushButtons with an objectName that start with `probe_` and configured as a :ref:`MDI Button <mdi_button>` (to launch the probing subroutines) will be enabled when probing is enabled and disabled when probing is disabled.

-You can create a :ref:`SpinBoxTag` to use in your probing subroutine.
+You can create a :ref:`HAL Spin Box <hal_spin_box>` to use in your probing subroutine.
 Set the objectName to start with `probe_` and it will be enabled and disabled with the probe buttons.

 If you're using a touch-screen, the `QSpinBox` can add a Dynamic Property named `input` and set the value to `number`.